Stephen-jpgp/Tutorials-ig/Django/tut1.md

 python manage.py runserver - to run a django project
-A virtual environment should be created to create a django project in it - source myworld/Scripts/activate is the command to create as well as open the virtual environment. views.py are actually python functions
+A virtual environment should be created to create a django project in it python -m venv myworld -> to create a project containing the virtual environment source myworld/Scripts/activate is the command to  open the virtual environment. views.py are actually python functions

 Adding data: